-This type of play maybe more adult driven as it happens at a fixed time and a set pace.
-Organised activities provide developmental benefits for your child as they learn to complete tasks in a certain framework . it increases competitiveness and helps your child to develop optimal skills .
-Examples of organised play includes swimming lessons, dance, drama or music lessons, family board or card games or sports such as soccer, netball, basketball , baseball etc.
+This type of play may be more adult-driven as it happens at a fixed time and a set pace.
+Organized activities provide developmental benefits for your child as they learn to complete tasks in a certain framework. it increases competitiveness and helps your child to develop optimal skills.
+Examples of organized play include swimming lessons, dance, drama or music lessons, family board or card games, or sports such as soccer, netball, basketball, baseball, etc.

-Your child will go through both types of plays as they grow .
-It’s important to recognise their capabilities and interests and encourage them to explore and engage in different types of activities so that they develop the best skills .
+Your child will go through both types of plays as they grow.
+It’s important to recognize their capabilities and interests and encourage them to explore and engage in different types of activities so that they develop the best skills.

 This video from WFAA shows the importance of playtime for kids.

 Newborn and babies – 0 to 12 months old